 Let friends or family make exchanges for you.
 This will save you time and money and it gives them an opportunity to help in a practical way.

-Upon return, a gift certificate can be given and you can save it to purchase exactly the size and style clothing the child needs at a later date.
+Upon return, a gift certificate can be given, which you can save to purchase the size your child needs at a later date.

-Don’t forget to review all the new tax advantages you will have for your growing family in TaxACT.
+Don’t forget to review all the new tax advantages you will have for your growing family using TaxAct.

 This goes beyond the Child Tax Credit and your tax advantages start with the out-of-pocket medical expenses you have if you itemize deductions and meet the threshold for out-of-pocket costs.

-The tax code allows you to claim these unreimbursed medical expenses that exceed 10% of your adjusted gross income.
+The tax code allows you to claim these un-reimbursed medical expenses that exceed 10 percent of your adjusted gross income.

-There’s also the after-tax cost of health insurance, mom’s follow up appointments, the well baby checkups, and lots of other deductions as well.
+There’s also the after-tax cost of health insurance, mom’s follow up appointments and the well baby check-ups.

 In fact, if your employer offers a pre-tax Dependent Care Benefit (DCB) program, then you may want to look at taking advantage of that program.